sanishaukhale/VEABGoa/README.md

 yarn dev
 ```

 The application will reload automatically when you make changes to most code files.
-However, **if you change `src/.env.local`, you must restart the server.**
+However, **if you change `.env.local`, you must restart the server.**

 ### 6. Running the Genkit Development Server (If using Genkit features)